8 candidates advance in Overland Park city council primaries — see who they are

 The Ward 5 city council race featured three first-time candidates.

-Sam Passer, the founder of a software marketing firm, topped the field with 47% of the vote, followed by long-time Sprint/T-Mobile manager Sheila Rodriguez, who finished with 39%.
+Sam Passer, an executive for Lenexa-based software company TouchNet, topped the field with 47% of the vote, followed by long-time Sprint/T-Mobile manager Sheila Rodriguez, who finished with 39%.

 Passer said he’s humbled by the results, but he’s glad his “message is resonating with so many people.”
 For the next few months, Passer said he’ll continue to talk to voters about what’s important to them.